gmwendel/rat2py/readme.md

-rat2python
+rat2py
 ===============================
-A quick solution for reading custom objects in ROOT files included by RAT-PAC.
+A solution for reading custom objects in ROOT files included by RAT-PAC.
 This code is a modified version of the sibyl code found on the WM github page.